benhorwitz04/NBA_Back_to_Back_Perfomance_Analysis/README.md

 - **Statistical Analysis**: The performance data for each team was compared to their season averages, with a focus on stats that are considered **positive when higher** (e.g., points scored, field goal percentage) and **negative when higher** (e.g., turnovers, personal fouls).
 - **Deviation Calculation**: The difference between a team’s performance on the second day of back-to-back games and their season average was computed to determine how each team’s performance changes under fatigue/scheduling.
 - **Key Findings**: The analysis identified which stats are most affected by fatigue and how different teams generally respond to the demands of back-to-back scheduling.

-# How to Use

-### 1. **Set up the database:**
-The SQL scripts provided create the necessary tables to analyze the data.
-Run the scripts in your chosen database management system to generate the required tables.

-### 2. **Data Source:**
-The data for this analysis comes from the official NBA stats and game logs, which are organized into team performance metrics such as points, turnovers, rebounds, etc.

-### 3. **Running Queries:**
-The queries used in the analysis can be found in the in the folder (as well as this Readme File.
-These queries will allow you to:
-- Compile the season averages of specific game stats across the NBA.
-- Compare season averages to performance on the second day of back-to-back games.
-- Calculate the deviation and percentage change for each statistic and find which teams show the most noticeable differences in performance.

 # Insights & Analysis